The Bellevue Chronicle

 1939

-The outbreak of World War II.
+The outbreak of the World War II.
 The hotel remains open throughout the war years and became a “diplomatic” meeting place for various factions.
 Guests from the Axis powers are said to gather in one corner of the La Terrasse restaurant, while those from the Allied forces gather in another.
 During this time, the Bellevue Bar gains worldwide fame as a meeting place for locals, diplomats, parliamentarians, officials, and spies.

 —————